-- 1. Parents of children on the waiting list will be notified via telephone and/or an eMail that a space has become available in their requested program. - 2.
-Parents will be provided a time frame of 3 working days in which a response is required before the next child on the waiting list will be offered the space. - 3.
+- 1. Parents of children on the waiting list will be notified via telephone and/or an email that a space has become available in their requested program. - 2.
+Parents will be provided a time frame of 3 days in which a response is required before the next child on the waiting list will be offered the space. - 3.
 Where a parent has not responded within the given time frame, the licensee or designate will contact the parent of the next child on the waiting list to offer them the space. - 4.
-Once the child's enrolment is confirmed, an administration fee of \$40 (\$18.90 w/CWELCC) and a non-refundable family security deposit of \$200 are required.
-The Family security deposit will be applied toward the base fee for the first month of care.
+Once the child's enrolment is confirmed, a family security deposit of \$200 plus a non-refundable of \$40 administration fee is required and it will be applied toward the first month of care.